-With the UK on lockdown, many families across the country are putting more thought than ever into their weekly shops.
-Before planning to head to your nearest supermarket or arranging to have food delivered in the coming weeks, we recommend scrolling over our complete shopping list to make sure you get everything you need.
-From fresh foods and household essentials, to store cupboard stock and buying for young children or pets, this roundup will help you to tick all the boxes.
+Amid the ongoing coronavirus pandemic, many families are trying to limit the number of times they physically visit the supermarket.
+With more people across the country putting more thought than ever into their weekly shops - it's almost become a military operation!
+To help you plan your next supermarket trip or food delivery in the coming months, we've created a complete shopping list of all the essentials you should be buying.
+From fresh foods and household staples to young children and pets, this roundup will help you to tick all the boxes.

 Make sure to grab some fresh food for the week, so that you can make plenty of tasty meals for you and yours.
 In particular, try and grab some fruit and veg to maintain optimum vitamin and mineral levels.

 Store cupboard foods can go a long way - whether you’re looking for tinned tomatoes to make a homemade sauce or baked beans to add to your morning slice of toast, we’ve got you covered.

 16) Jams and spreads